pelevesque/skeletor/README.md

 - A texture system to decorate skeletons and bones with .jpg or .pgn images.
 - A grouping system for skeletons.
 - Saving and loading skeletons using files.
+- Separate skeletons' calculations from skeletor:draw() by creating skeletor:calculate()

 ## Skeletor's functions reference